Caballero-Arepa/Community-Civs/README.md

 - Ace Hank of Hankunesia
 - Lady Ferii of Ketonia
 - Lasty стратег of Lasty's Kazakhstan
+- Grason of Rakhvia
+- Commander Andrew of San Andor
 - Emperor Penguin of Penguinesia
 - Lord of Fire of The Imperium of Fire
 - Probably an FBE Reactor of The Reactors
+- Thunder Crims of Thuntopia
+- TCube of VividVale
 - Belias of Wonderland